eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 ### Day 18

 I originally had written down how I wished that Swift had `switch`/`if` expression support, similar to Kotlin.
-However, upon writing this article I have seen that Swift 5.9 has [support](https://github.com/apple/swift-evolution/blob/main/proposals/0380-if-switch-expressions.md) for it, so I just need to upgrade from 5.8!
+However, upon writing this post I have seen that Swift 5.9 has [support](https://github.com/apple/swift-evolution/blob/main/proposals/0380-if-switch-expressions.md) for it, so I just need to upgrade from 5.8!

 ### Day 19